AIPG National Annual Convention Meeting Policy

 The AIPG Annual Meeting is also intended to be a venue for attracting non-AIPG colleagues to collaborate in seminars and field trips, for an opportunity to create income for AIPG and to increase visibility of AIPG on the section and national levels.

-AIPG's Annual Meeting must place high priority on providing the time and space for the Executive Committee and Advisory Boards to perform their duties and for a continuing education program of interest and value to all.
+AIPG's Annual Meeting must place a high priority on providing the time and space for the Executive Committee and Advisory Boards to perform their duties and for a continuing education program of interest and value to all.
 Significant efforts must be made to encourage student participation in the Annual Meeting Program.

 The objective of the Institute’s Annual Meetings are to: